MicrosoftDocs/Viva/Viva/connections/announcements-viva-connections.md

 ### Best practices for using and writing announcements

 - Use announcements sparingly so that users understand their importance.
 Sending them too frequently can cause users to disregard the notifications.
-- Be aware that delivery time increases with the size of the targeted audience.
+- Delivery time increases with the size of the targeted audience.
 Sending an announcement to a group of 50 users might take just a few minutes but sending one to 100,000 users can take several hours.
 - Announcements aren’t designed for life-threatening emergencies.
 - Keep messages short with a clear call to action.
 Plan to link to more information for complex topics.
 - Specify which audiences need to receive the announcement to ensure the highest engagement possible.